robstereli/robstereli.github.io/README.txt

-This is my personal portfolio website, built with the help from @ajlkn
+This is my personal portfolio website, built with help from @ajlkn